annelouD/BorisBikes/README.md

 Boris Bikes
+A network of docking stations and bikes that anyone can use.

 Motivation
-A network of docking stations and bikes that anyone can use.
+Makers Academy Apprenticeship Week 2 challenge

 Tech/Framework used